DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-videre-forlop-extension.md

       ]
     }
   ],
-  "description" : "Next step in the grading process after photography.
+  "description" : "Next step in grading this examination.
 (4000-series)", "fhirVersion" : "4.0.1",
   "mapping" : [
     {